 My political philosophy consists of equal parts Ella Baker, E.F.
 Schumacher and Tom Paine.
 I also believe in the power of Catholic saints, Buddhist moral precepts and the social justice mission of my Episcopal Church—but the one thing I believe with no hesitation is that heaven is located somewhere above the Green Monster at Fenway Park in Boston.

-In my personal life, I love to take long walks with my wife and three doggies around our Syracuse, N.Y. home, read when I get some free time and sing along (badly!) with all types of music–rock, blues, punk, country, reggae in general and Bruce Springsteen in particular.
+In my personal life, I love to take long walks with my wife and two doggies around our Syracuse, N.Y. home, read when I get some free time and sing along (badly!) with all types of music–rock, blues, punk, country, reggae in general and Bruce Springsteen in particular.

 I’m an activist, a smart-ass and a homebody.
 Welcome to my view of C.N.Y.